Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Decentralized Information

-is continuous over the space of wide-sense admissible policies $\Gamma_{DWS}$. \item[(ii)] There exists an optimal control policy in $\Gamma_{DWS}$. \item[(iii)] For every $\epsilon > 0$, there exists a piece-wise constant control policy in $\Gamma_{DWS}$ which is $\epsilon$-optimal. \end{itemize} \end{theorem}
+is continuous over the space of wide-sense admissible policies $\Udws$. \item[(ii)] There exists an optimal control policy in $\Udws$. \item[(iii)] For every $\epsilon > 0$, there exists an ordinary piece-wise constant control policy in $\Udws$ which is $\epsilon$-optimal. \end{itemize} \end{theorem}

-\textbf{Proof.} (i)-(ii) Once we have a decoupled model, continuity and existence follows from Lemma \ref{contLemma11}, Lemma \ref{compactnessLemma11} and Theorem~\ref{contConvPathM} (since in this setup the marginals are not fixed).
+\textbf{Proof.} (i)-(ii) Once we have a decoupled model, continuity and existence follows by similar argument as in Lemma \ref{contLemma11}, Lemma \ref{compactnessLemma11} and Theorem~\ref{existencewithMeasTransformation}.
 As in the proof of Theorem \ref{existenceApprDecenLocalMeas}, the weak convergence of marginal measures implies the weak convergence of the product measures (e.g. by \cite[Theorem 4.5]{saldiyukselGeoInfoStructure}).
-Accordingly, the value is continuous in the joint measures $({\bf \zeta}, {\bf \eta})$.
+Accordingly, the value is continuous in ${\bf m}$.
 Note that the continuity of the exponential Radon-Nikodym derivative term in the policies follows as discussed in Lemma \ref{SomnathLemma}.
+Thus, by the continuity of cost as a function of control policy and the compactness of $\Udws$ ensures the existance of optimal control policy in $\Udws$\,.

-(iii) For each agent, by showing that the set of measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ which have quantized support (in both time and control) is dense (see Theorem \ref{existencewithMeasTransformation}), we have that piece-wise constant control policies, which are furthermore non-anticipative, are near optimal for the product measure as well.
+(iii) For each agent, by showing that the set of measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ (with fixed marginal on $C([0, T]; \mathbb{R}^d)$ to be Wiener measure) which have quantized support (in both time and control) is dense (see Theorem \ref{existencewithMeasTransformation}), we have that piece-wise constant control policies, which are furthermore non-anticipative, are near optimal for the product measure as well.
 This allows one to approximate a continuous-time process with a (sampled) discrete-time process and the machinery developed for discrete-time optimal control will be applicable.